 Z-Fest Film Exclusivity and Rights

 Production on a Z-Fest film can only begin once that team’s festival application is accepted.
 Once Z-Fest is over, Z-Fest owns non-exclusive rights to show all films online and in all venues around the world.
 Filmmakers are free to do whatever their like with their films after the festival is over.
-Z-Fest will hold films from being screened publicly for up to one year upon request of the film time, in order to allow teams to submit their Z-Fest films to other film festivals.
+Z-Fest will hold films from being screened publicly until October 1st, 2018 upon request by your team leader, in order to allow teams to submit their Z-Fest films to other film festivals.
 If it is discovered that work has been done on a film before that film was accepted to Z-Fest, the team will be disqualified from the festival.

 Registration and Turn-In Deadlines

 Teams are required to meet all registration and turn-in deadlines.
 If a team cannot meet a deadline for any reason, they are required to contact Z-Fest to see if alternative arrangements can be made in advance for a given deadline.
 Teams that fail to meet their deadlines will be disqualified from competition.